V906 Carinae

 One of the stars monitored by the Bright-star Target Explorer (BRITE) nanosatellite constellation was HD 92063.
 V906 Carinae was close enough to that star to be serendipitously observed by BRITE.
 In the BRITE data, the nova's maximum brightness occurred on 14 April 2018.
-BRIGHT provided a measurement of the nova's brightness every 1.6 hours, allowing the fluctuations near the peak of the outburst to be seen clearly.
+BRITE provided a measurement of the nova's brightness every 1.6 hours, allowing the fluctuations near the peak of the outburst to be seen clearly.
 There were eight post-maximum flares with amplitudes of a few tenths of a magnitude each of which lasted 1 to 3 days.
 These flares in the visible portion of the EM spectrum occurred at the same times that γ-ray flares were seen by Fermi-LAT.
 Because the γ-ray flares are believed to arise from shocks in the ejected material, their correlation with visible flares suggests that most of the visible light from the nova may be produced in shocks, rather than the nuclear burning on the white dwarf's surface.